 Fragmented accountability: On the Taratala warehouse collapse in Kolkata

-The Taratala warehouse collapse in Kolkata on June 24 has also exposed serious flaws in construction approval and activities
+- ▪The Taratala warehouse collapse in Kolkata occurred on June 24 and has claimed 11 lives.

 Opening excerpt (first ~120 words) tap to expand